 The process of manufacturing cellular therapies is susceptible to product loss due to contamination, equipment failure or improper installation or operation of equipment, or vendor or operator error.
 Even minor deviations from normal manufacturing and distribution processes for any of our product and product candidates could result in reduced production yields, impact to key product quality attributes, and other supply disruptions.
 Product defects can also occur unexpectedly.
-If microbial, viral or other contamination is discovered in reagents or in our product and product candidates or in the manufacturing facilities in which our product and product candidates are made, these manufacturing facilities may need to be closed for an extended period of time to allow us to investigate and remedy the contamination.
-For example, we were informed by a CMO of mold contamination in certain manufacturing suites related to the manufacture of finished Ebvallo and tab-cel product and intermediates at the CMO's facility and we worked with the CMO to investigate and remediate such contamination issue while production continued in other manufacturing suites.
+If microbial, viral or other contamination is discovered in reagents or in our product or product candidates or in the manufacturing facilities in which our product and product candidates are made, these manufacturing facilities may need to be closed for an extended period of time to allow us to investigate and remedy the contamination.
+For example, we have been informed by a CMO of mold and other contamination in certain manufacturing suites related to the manufacture of finished Ebvallo and tab-cel product and intermediates at the CMO's facility.
+We have had to, and may in the future need to, pause certain manufacturing activity at this CMO.
+We continue to work with the CMO to investigate and remediate contamination issues but can make no assurance regarding such remediation efforts.
 Because our T-cell immunotherapy product and product candidates are manufactured from cells collected from the blood of third party donors, the process of manufacturing is susceptible to the availability of the third party donor material.
 The process of developing products that can be commercialized may be particularly challenging, even if they otherwise prove to be safe and effective.
 The manufacture of these product and product candidates involves complex processes.
 Some of these processes require specialized equipment and highly skilled and trained personnel.
-The process of manufacturing these product and product candidates will be susceptible to additional risks, given the need to maintain aseptic conditions throughout the manufacturing process.
+The process of manufacturing these product and product candidates will be susceptible to additional risks, given the need to maintain aseptic conditions throughout the manufacturing process, which can be weeks.
 Contamination with viruses or other pathogens in either the donor material or materials utilized in the manufacturing process or ingress of microbiological material at any point in the process may result in contaminated or unusable product.
 Viral contaminants may also arise in recombinant viral reagent production systems used to manufacture viral reagents used to manufacture product and product candidates.
-These types of contaminations could result in delays in the manufacture of products which could result in delays in the development of our product candidates.
-These contaminations could also increase the risk of adverse side effects.
+These types of contamination could result in delays in the manufacture of products which could result in delays in the development of our product candidates.
+Contamination could also increase the risk of adverse side effects.
 Furthermore, our allogeneic products ultimately consist of many individual cell intermediate or cell product lots, each with a different HLA profile.
 As a result, the selection and distribution of the appropriate cell product lot for therapeutic use in a patient requires close coordination between clinical operations, supply chain and quality assurance personnel.